DIY Microwavable Heat Packs

 Fillers

 Three of the most common fillers for heat packs include rice, dried beans, or corn (feed or bird corn).
-These fillers are great inexpensive choices and the packs you make with them can be used as either hot or cold packs.
+These fillers are a great, inexpensive choice, and the packs you make with them can be used as either hot or cold packs.

 Corn – Whole feed corn, not Popcorn.
 Dry whole-feed corn can be microwaved or frozen over and over before breaking down.
 It is cheaper than rice or beans, around $7 for a 40 lb. bag.
-Can be found in the hunting or pet section of Walmart, or in farms, garden, or pet stores.
+It can be found in the hunting or pet section of Walmart, or farm, garden, or pet stores.
 It can last for years before needing to be replaced.
 Eventually, the corn will dry out and need to be replaced.

 Fabric